stockeh/fault-tolerant-file-system/README.md

 **A Distributed, Replicated, and Fault Tolerant File System: Contrasting Replication and Erasure Coding**

-This project introduces a distributed, failure-resilient file system.
-The fault tolerance for files is achieved using two techniques: replication and erasure coding.
-In addition, the trade-off space involving these techniques are contrasted.
+This project introduces a distributed, failure-resilient file system where fault tolerance for files is achieved using two techniques: replication and erasure coding.
+These techniques and their trade-off space is contrasted to understand their individual use case.

 There are three fundimental components within this application, including:
 * *Chunk server* responsible for managing file chunks and fragments.
 There will be one instance of the chunk server running on each machine.